 Focus on Time, Location, & Clients

-All non-competes have three dimensions to them: a stipulation on geographic area, on services provided, and how long the covenant lasts.
-The non-compete has to be specific and limited regarding each one—no employer has the right to limit an individual’s business indefinitely.
+All non-competes have three dimensions: a stipulation on geographic area, on the activities prohibited, and how long the covenant lasts.
+The non-compete has to be specific and limited regarding each one – no employer has the right to limit an individual’s ability to conduct business indefinitely.

 For example, Mr. X has left his employer.
-His non-compete stipulates that he cannot provide a specific procedure developed by his employer in the same state for 3 years following termination.
-Note that this clause allows him to practice other procedures in the same state immediately, practice that procedure in another state immediately, or practice that procedure in the state 3 years after his contract ends.
+His non-compete stipulates that he cannot provide a specific operation developed by his employer in the same state for three years following termination of employment.
+Note that this clause allows him to conduct other activities in the same state immediately, conduct that same operation in another state immediately, or conduct that specific operation in the state three years after his employment contract ends.

-The limited nature of the clause protects his employer while leaving him with broad options to earn a living—everyone wins.
+The limited nature of the clause protects his employer while leaving the employee, Mr. X, with broad options to earn a living.

 The central issue of any restrictive covenant clause is the enforceability of it (and its “consideration,” or value to both parties).
-If an agreement is too broad or overreaches to the point of nonsense, a court may not enforce it.
-That’s why it behooves every business—especially hospitals, whose non-competes are subject to unique restrictions—to have an attorney review and strengthen their employment contracts.
-By limiting their contracts, they ensure stronger protecting over trade secrets and market share.
+If an agreement is too broad or overreaches to the point of nonsense, a court may not enforce it or alter it.
+That’s why it behooves every business – especially hospitals whose non-competes are subject to unique restrictions – to have a non-compete attorney review and strengthen their employment contracts.
+By limiting the non-compete clauses in employment contracts, they ensure stronger protections over trade secrets and market share.

 Unique Concerns for Physician Non-Competes

 Recognizing the vital service that doctors provide, Texas law has stipulations pertaining specifically to health care providers.
-Physician non-compete clauses are required to allow doctors the leeway to continue providing care to patients who request it—especially if the patient is acutely ill or requires specialized medicine.
-These requirements protect both medical professionals and public health—which is why it’s vital to consult a lawyer before agreeing to a hospital or medical center employment contract.
+Physician non-compete clauses are required to allow doctors the leeway to continue providing care to patients who request it – especially if the patient is acutely ill or requires specialized medicine.
+These requirements protect both medical professionals and public health, which is why it is vital to consult a lawyer before agreeing to a hospital or medical center employment contract.

-Hendershot, Cannon & Hisey, P.C. has spent decades ensuring that employment contracts are fair to both employers and employees.
-Call (713) 909-7323—let us protect your long-term interests today.
+Hendershot Cowart P.C. has spent decades ensuring that employment contracts are fair to both employers and employees.
+Call (713) 909-7323 – let us protect your long-term interests today.